-Students must complete their educational program in 1800 clock hours of instruction, or four academic semesters of 450 clock hours each.
-Students must complete the 1800 hours of instruction at a full-time capacity (21 hours/week) to finish in two school years.
-The maximum time frame allowed for students to complete a program at AIE is 258 weeks.
+Students must complete their educational program in the required clock hours of instruction, within four academic semesters.
+Students must complete the required hours of instruction at a full-time capacity (21 hours/week) to finish in two academic years.
+The maximum time frame allowed for students to complete a program at AIE is 120 weeks.

-Students are required to achieve competency at all administered assessments during the program and to attend at least 90% of the clock hours each payment period.
+Students are required to achieve no less than 70% or better at all administered assessments during the program and to attend at least 90% of the course instruction for each payment period.
 AIE calculates the pace at which the student is progressing by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.